 Scroll down to the 3rd party pixels field and enter your code.

-Adding in Google and Facebook Pixels
+Adding in Facebook Pixels

 When adding in a Facebook pixel, make sure to create a specific event for your Facebook pixel.
 You can follow our Facebook retargeting pixel guide to set it up properly.